 How accessible is the school environment?

 The school is on two levels.
 All stairs are highlighted.
 There is a lift to access the second floor.
 We have a medical room which includes a shower and changing facilities and there are disabled toilets.

 What are the Admission Arrangements for children with SEND?

 No pupil will be refused admission to school on the basis of his or her special educational need.
 In line with the SEN and Disability Act 0-25 Sept 14 we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision.
 The LA determines admission, having regard to parental preference and in consultation with our governing body.

-What steps are taken to prevent pupils with SEND from being treated less favourably than others?
+What steps are taken to prevent pupils with SEND from being treated less favorably than others?

-We endeavour to make every effort to ensure that all teachers in the school are able to identify and provide for those pupils who have special educational needs.
+We endeavor to make every effort to ensure that all teachers in the school are able to identify and provide for those pupils who have special educational needs.
 We are committed to providing a whole school approach to special educational needs and disability.
 We ensure that parents and carers are involved in deciding whether a child or young person should be placed on the SEND register and that they are notified of a decision by the school that SEND provision is being made for their child.
 All parents and carers of children with special educational needs will be treated as partners and will be supported to play an active and valued role in their children’s education.
 Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like to help them make the most of their education will be ascertained.
 We will encourage pupils to participate in decision making processes and contribute to the assessment of their needs, reviews and transition processes.

 How will Hazel Community Primary School prepare and support my child when they are new to the school?

 All new children and families will be offered a tour of the school and opportunity to meet their class teacher.